A Review of Aviation Accidents & Deaths in 2018, and What Caused Them

 According to experts, these accidents have proven that twin-jet aircraft can fly fairly safety for a certain amount of time on one versus two engines.
 So why is there a nearly ten-fold increase in passenger deaths between 2017 and 2018?
 Experts and regulators still need to figure this out, and soon, before more accidents cause additional innocent deaths.

 Contact Our Aviation Accident Attorneys

 Aviation accidents are absolutely tragic.
 Not only do they affect passengers and their families, but pilots and their families as well.
 If you or a loved one has suffered as the result of an aviation accident, you should speak with an aviation accident attorney right away to find out what your options are.
-Contact our Jacksonville, Florida accident lawyers at Douglas & Carter, Attorneys at Law today for a free consultation to find out how we can help.
+Contact our Jacksonville, Florida injury lawyers at Douglas & Carter, Attorneys at Law today for a free consultation to find out how we can help.